Jafar (Aladdin): Descendants

+Jafar appears in Descendants, portrayed by Maz Jobrani.
+He is the father of Jay, who steals items for his father's store.

 Aladdin (2019 film)

-Depicted younger in the 2019 live-action version, Jafar is still the grand vizer, but more emphasis is placed on his past as a thief in his youth and his ambition to use Agrabah to invade the kingdom of Shirabad out of revenge for his time in its dungeons.
-The Sultan's wife and Princess Jasmine's late mother, the Queen, was stated to have been a Princess of Shirabad prior to her marriage to the Sultan, and it is possible that Jafar arranged her murder as both revenge for his imprisonment and possibly to instigate war between the two kingdoms.
+Jafar appears in Aladdin (2019), portrayed by Marwan Kenzari.
+Emphasis is placed on his past as a thief in his youth and his ambition to use Agrabah to invade the kingdom of Shirabad out of revenge for his time in its dungeons.
+The Sultan's wife and Jasmine's late mother, the Queen, was stated to have been a Princess of Shirabad prior to her marriage to the Sultan, and it is possible that Jafar arranged her murder as both revenge for his imprisonment and possibly to instigate war between the two kingdoms.
 The film also presents Jafar as a foil to Aladdin, the former explicitly comparing their thief backgrounds and desire to improve their social status.
 While Aladdin wants just enough to live comfortably, Jafar is shown to never be satisfied with what he has gained as long as there are those greater than himself.
-Aladdin uses that character flaw to trick Jafar into using his last wish to become a genie, resulting in his imprisonment and being thrown into the Cave of Wonders by the Genie.
-Marwan Kenzari played the role.
+Aladdin tricks Jafar into using his last wish to become a genie, resulting in his imprisonment and being thrown into the Cave of Wonders by the Genie.

+Television series

+Hercules

+In the Hercules crossover episode "Hercules and the Arabian Night", Jafar is resurrected by Hades.
+He has lost his status as an all-powerful immortal genie after dying, but Hades gives him a new cobra staff that makes him flesh and blood as long as he holds it, and the two villains team up to get rid of Aladdin and Hercules.
+However, due to Aladdin's wit and Hercules's strength, Jafar is defeated and pulled into the River Styx.

+House of Mouse

+Jafar is featured in many episodes of House of Mouse where he is often found in the audience.
+In one episode "Donald's Lamp Trade", Jafar hypnotizes Donald Duck to steal a lamp for him, but it turns out that he only wanted a clock-like lamp and not the real magical one.
+He has another major role in the episode "House of Magic", where after a badly botched magic act by Daisy Duck, in which she makes the club disappear, Mickey Mouse asks Jafar for help in bringing the club back, whereupon he and Iago perform a version of "Bibbidi-Bobbidi-Boo" to cast the spell.
+He also appears in the series' two direct-to-video films, appearing briefly in Mickey's Magical Christmas: Snowed in at the House of Mouse, and as the main antagonist in Mickey's House of Villains as the leader of the Disney Villains.
+In an episode inspired by this last film, "Pete's House of Villains", Jafar replaces Donald as the club's greeter, where he keeps the other Aladdin characters from coming into House of Mouse.